PredatorCZ/ApexToolset/README.md

         Level 0 is main ddsc file, level 1 is atx1 or hmddsc file, level 2 is for atx2 and so on.
 - ***No_Tiling:***\
         Texture should not tile.
 Should be used for object baked textures.

+ ## R2SmallArchive
+Extracts .bl, .ee, .nl, .fl archives from RAGE 2.
+This app uses multithreading, so you can process multiple files at the same time.
+Best way is to drag'n'drop files onto app.
+For this reason a .config file is placed alongside executable file, since app itself only takes file paths as arguments.
+A .config file is in XML format. \
+***Please do not create any spaces/tabs/uppercase letters/commas as decimal points within setting field. \
+Program must run at least once to generate .config file.***

+### Settings (.config file):
+- ***Generate_Log:***\
+        Will generate text log of console output next to application location.
+- ***sarc0_gtoc_file_path:***\
+        A full file path to sarc.0.gtoc file.
+(Inside game10 achive)
+ - ***expentities_gtoc_file_path:***\
+        A full file path to expentities.gtoc file.
+(Inside game10 achive)

 ## [Latest Release](https://github.com/PredatorCZ/ApexToolset/releases)

 ## License